stolostron/rhacm-docs/_pages/technical_writing_standards.md

 * Write using minimalistic writing.
 Get to the point early and use bulleted lists and steps in place of cumbersome paragraphs.
 Reduce wordy sentences.
 Read more about [Minimalism](https://redhat-documentation.github.io/supplementary-style-guide/#minimalism) and read about using [clear, succinct verbs](https://www.ibm.com/docs/en/ibm-style?topic=grammar-verbs).
 * Avoid dangling modifiers.
 Be sure subject and predicate agree.
 Read about [subject-verb agreement](https://www.ibm.com/docs/en/ibm-style?topic=grammar-verbs#subject-verb-agreement).
 * Know something about the technology: What is the purpose of the new function?
 Why should a customer use it?
 This will help you write your _short description_.
-* Ask where the user will interact with the feature:Day 1?
+* Ask where the user will interact with the feature: Day 1?
 Day 2?
 During the Application lifecycle?
 This will help with placement.
 * Seek guidance from the architect before creating a new guide or section if you are not sure about placement.

 ## File names, titles, headers